© Avoriaz TO | Julien Gontard

-Spring is officially in the air as we enjoy longer sunnier days up on the mountain and around the resort.
+Spring is in the air as we enjoy longer sunnier days.
 Don't forget your sunscreen!

 To make the most of the longer sunny days we like get out on our touring skis and split-boards, get away from the lifts, and find that last bit of untouched snow.
 Whilst some locals are brave enough to bring out their bikes for a quick trip, in general it's still too cold and icy to risk any biking adventures.